SWEAT NOW WINE LATER COVID SAFETY PLAN FOR MAY 1, 2021

 NATURALLY SOCIALLY DISTANCED

 Participants are divided into waves of 40 persons every 30 minutes.
-They board school buses at Gervasi Vineyard, with a maximum of 20 people per bus, with socially distanced seating and wearing masks.
+They board school buses at Gervasi Vineyard.
 Hand sanitizer will also be available on each bus.

 Participants register for their preferred wave time and are directed to arrive no more than 20 minutes prior to their departure time, allowing for packet pickup and the stowing of gear back in their cars if necessary.